b0bi79/ng2-window-view/README.md

 ### Core Classes

-- `WindowViewContainerComponent` - A window component using bootstrap `panel` class.
+- `WindowViewContainerComponent` - A window component using bootstrap `modal` class.
                                    Anything wrap by this will present as content of a window.
                                    Provide some common config.